Stella Young: Career

+Long before her international acclaim, at just 14 years old, Stella undertook a hands-on accessibility audit of the businesses along the main street in her hometown of Stawell, Victoria.
+This early project revealed a severely limited list of accessible venues, laying groundwork for her lifelong pursuit of structural inclusion rather than superficial accommodation.
+Expanding her advocacy into the arts and entertainment sector, she worked alongside the Youth Disability Advocacy Service to establish the Live Access Project.
+This initiative specifically lobbied for and pushed toward better physical access to live music venues for disabled patrons and artist.

 Young served as the editor for the Australian Broadcasting Corporation's online magazine Ramp Up.
 Before joining the ABC, she had worked as an educator in public programs at Melbourne Museum, and hosted eight seasons of No Limits, a disability culture program on community television station Channel 31.

 In a Ramp Up editorial published in July 2012 she deconstructed society's habit of turning disabled people into what she called "inspiration porn", the idea that disabled people can do certain things "in spite" of their disability and are used to motivate non-disabled people, rather than uplifting disabled people.
 The concept was further popularized in her April 2014 TEDxSydney talk, titled "I'm not your inspiration, thank you very much".

 Having previously appeared in several comedy showcases and group shows, Stella made her festival debut as a solo performer at the 2014 Melbourne International Comedy Festival.
 Her show Tales from the Crip, directed by Nelly Thomas, won her the award for best newcomer at the festival.

 She was a member of the boards of the Ministerial Advisory Council for the Department of Victorian Communities, Victorian Disability Advisory Council, the Youth Disability Advocacy Service and Women with Disabilities Victoria.